ggiap/Database-Administration/README.md

 # Database-Administration
-Database administration from the command line.
+Database administration through the command line.
 Made with Python